woman counting cash

 Backlogs Will Affect Claim Processing Times

 The VA is transparent about its backlog numbers.
-Their Reports Page provides detailed claim data and Workload Reports each Monday morning.
-Here are the backlog statistics as of October 3, 2020:
+Vets can find detailed claim data and Workload Reports each Monday morning on the VA’s website.
+Here are the backlog statistics as of June 18, 2024:

 Do I Qualify for Military Disability Pay?